Stasi: Gera

 Gedenkstätte Amthordurchgang, a memorial and 'centre of encounter' in Gera in a former remand prison, originally opened in 1874, that was used by the Gestapo from 1933 to 1945, the Soviet occupying forces from 1945 to 1949, and from 1952 to 1989 by the Stasi.
 The building was also the district offices of the Stasi administration.
 Between 1952 and 1989 over 2,800 people were held in the prison on political grounds.
 The memorial site opened with the official name "Die Gedenk- und Begegnungsstätte im Torhaus der politischen Haftanstalt von 1933 bis 1945 und 1945 bis 1989" in November 2005.

 Halle (Saale)

 The Roter Ochse (Red Ox) is a museum and memorial site at the prison at Am Kirchtor 20, Halle (Saale).
-Part of the prison, built 1842, was used by the Stasi from 1950 until 1989, during with time over 9,000 political prisoners were held in the prison.
+Part of the prison, built 1842, was used by the Stasi from 1950 until 1989, during which time over 9,000 political prisoners were held in the prison.
 From 1954 it was mainly used for women prisoners.
 The name "Roter Ochse" is the informal name of the prison, possibly originating in the 19th century from the colour of the external walls.
 It still operates as a prison for young people.
 Since 1996, the building which was used as an interrogation centre by the Stasi and an execution site by the Nazis has been a museum and memorial centre for victims of political persecution.